Norman Wisdom: Later career

 In 1966, Norman Wisdom spent a brief period in the United States to star in the Broadway production of the Jimmy Van Heusen and Sammy Cahn musical comedy Walking Happy, based on Harold Brighouse's play Hobson's Choice.
 His performance as Will Mosop earned him a nomination at the Tony Awards.

-This success led to his first Hollywood film role in The Night They Raided Minsky's (1968), as well as a part in the 1967 U.S. television musical adaptation of George Bernard Shaw's Androcles and The Lion, with music by Richard Rodgers and co-starring Noël Coward.
+This success led to his first Hollywood film role in The Night They Raided Minsky's (1968), as well as a part in the 1967 U.S. television musical adaptation of George Bernard Shaw's Androcles and the Lion, with music by Richard Rodgers and co-starring Noël Coward.
+He appeared on the soundtrack album as well, being highlighted alongside Ed Ames by a Billboard review.

 Following a typically well-received appearance on The Ed Sullivan Show, further opportunities in the United States were cut short when he was forced to return to London after the breakdown of his second marriage.
 From then on, his career focused more on television, and he toured internationally with a successful cabaret act.
 In 1981, he received critical acclaim for his dramatic portrayal of a terminally ill cancer patient in the television play, Going Gently.

 Wisdom was among the actors initially considered for the lead role of Frank Spencer in Some Mothers Do 'Ave 'Em.
 He declined the offer, reportedly because he "didn't find it funny", and the role was eventually played by Michael Crawford.
 Series creator Raymond Allen later confirmed this decision.

-On 31 December 1976, Wisdom performed his theme song "Don't Laugh at Me ('cause I'm a Fool)" during BBC1's A Jubilee of Music, held to celebrate British pop music in honour of Queen Elizabeth II’s forthcoming Silver Jubilee.
+On 31 December 1976, Wisdom performed his theme song "Don't Laugh at Me ('cause I'm a Fool)" during BBC1's A Jubilee of Music, held to celebrate British pop music in honour of Queen Elizabeth II's forthcoming Silver Jubilee.
 He had previously performed for the Queen at many Royal Command Performances, beginning in 1952.

 After touring South Africa, Zimbabwe and Australia with modest success, Wisdom's appearances in Britain became increasingly rare, and he spent much of the 1980s living in seclusion on the Isle of Man.

-In the 1990s, his career experienced a revival, aided by the support of younger comedians such as Lee Evans, whose energetic performances were frequently compared to Wisdom’s.
+In the 1990s, his career experienced a revival, aided by the support of younger comedians such as Lee Evans, whose energetic performances were frequently compared to Wisdom's.
 This resurgence culminated in his being made a knight for services to entertainment in the 2000 New Year's Honours List.
 At the knighthood ceremony, he famously performed his trademark trip as he walked away from the Queen, prompting her to laugh warmly.

 From 1995 to 2004, he played the recurring role of Billy Ingleton in the long-running BBC comedy series Last of the Summer Wine.
 In 1996, he was honoured with a Special Achievement Award from the London Film Critics.

 Wisdom appeared on a special edition of This Is Your Life in 2000, dedicated to actor-director Todd Carty.
 In 2001, during an England World Cup qualifier against Albania, he made a memorable half-time appearance at St James' Park, scoring a penalty at the Leazes End.